bbenabbes/click-count-infrastructure/README.md

   1. Run `vagrant up`.
   2. Run `ansible-playbook configure.yml -e artifact="/path/to/war/file/to/be/deployed`.

-After everything is booted, configured and deployed, visit http://clickcount/ (if you configured the domain in your hosts file with the line `192.168.2.2  clickcount`) in a browser.
+After everything is booted, configured and deployed, visit http://staging.clickcount/ (if you configured the domain in your hosts file with the line `192.168.2.2  staging.clickcount`) in a browser.